Sunset in the desert

 Dschabal Ram

-Megalomania and Divinity
+Megalomania and divinity

 “Rum the Magnificent.
 Vast, echoing and God-like,” is how Lawrence put it.
 These hymn-like words are especially true for Jabal Ram.
 Standing at 1,700 metres, it is the second highest mountain in the desert after Jabal Umm ad Dami.
 Anyone wanting to climb the summit should have some climbing experience.
 But it's also worth staying grounded and looking at the sharp-edged colossus from below.
 You can go in search of clues and traces at the foot of the rock.
 Here, the Nabataeans – an old Arabic nomadic tribe – once built a holy temple, the foundations of which still outbrave wind and weather.